cloudfoundry/csb-brokerpak-aws/docs/draft-release-notes.md

 ### Fix:
 - minimum constraints on MySQL and PostreSQL storage_gb are now enforced
 - adds lifecycle.prevent_destroy to all data services to provide extra layer of protection against data loss
+- Modification of the region generates the same service without eliminating the existing one in the newly established region.
+Blocking updating operation of such property to avoid the generation of infrastructure unintentionally.